ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/enacfire-wireless-headphones.markdown

   \ are waterproof!
 The best pair of headphones you could ever ask!
 Enter the form\
   \ below for a chance to win them now!</p>\n<p>Wireless life is a trend, a new proposition.\
   \ Easy link, simple live.
 Good luck!</p>\n"
-entry-title: "Win a pair of Wireless Headphones!"
+entry-title: "Win a pair of Enacfire Wireless Headphones!"
 entry-content: "<p>Enter the draw to win a pair of Wireless Headphones by completing\
   \ the form below before 23:59 on the 23rd of August 2019.</p>\n"
 has-winner: false